 Those who abuse alcohol or are alcohol dependent are much more likely to develop an alcohol-related skin rash or skin condition.

 Skin rashes caused by alcohol are usually not dangerous.
 However, several different factors can cause a person to develop a rash during alcohol use.
 These factors are key to determining whether an alcohol-related rash is a potential health risk or not.

 If you or a loved one suffer from a skin reaction when you drink alcohol, looking at your drinking patterns and other possible contributing factors can help you decide whether or not it is something you need to seek help for.

-This article looks at the various types of skin reactions and skin conditions that can occur during alcohol use, other factors that can contribute to a rash developing during alcohol use, and which of these alcohol-related skin reactions are a serious cause for concern.
+This article looks at the various types of skin reactions and skin conditions that can occur during alcohol use, other factors that can contribute to a rash developing during alcohol use, and which of these alcohol-related skin reactions are serious causes for concern.

 Alcohol consumption can sometimes lead to skin reactions like: